SebastianHopgood/olist-360-end-to-end-ecommerce-analytics/README.md

 ---

 **Bronze (Raw):**
-* Basic cleanning in excel files to remove unecessary columns, fix headers with proper names and using snake casing, and removing broken fromatting to ensure a sucessful data load.
+* Initial data profiling and quality audit using Microsoft Excel to remove unecessary columns, fix headers with proper names and snake casing, and removing broken fromatting to ensure a sucessful data load.
 Columns that were removed were: review_comment_title and review comment message
 * Ingested 9 raw Olist datasets from CSVs into BigQuery without modifications to preserve data lineage
 * Validated data post data integration to confirm proper data load, correct column names, and correct data types